North Road Academy

 Polices for identifying children and young people with SEN and assessing their needs

-A child has special educational needs and/or disability if he or she has a learning difficulty or disability which calls for special education provision to be made for him or her.
+A child has special educational needs and/or disability if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.

 - Speech, Language, Communication